aurore-bit/SediQuest/README.md

 ```

 ### Step 5 – Look at your data!
-You can have a look at the XXX plot to have an idea about the faunal contamination in you sample and decide if you want to use a kraken or a mammalian diversity score filtering.
+You can have a look at the coverage plot to have an idea about the faunal contamination in your sample and decide if you want to use a kraken or a mammalian diversity score filtering.